 - One of our volunteers, Frank McDougall, a retired mining geologist and palaeontologist, has created two documents to assist in the identification of common rocks and fossils in Saskatchewan:

-- If you would like to learn more about Saskatchewan archaeology, have a look at our Introductory Handbook to Saskatchewan Archaeology – This is currently being updated.
+- If you would like to learn more about Saskatchewan archaeology, have a look at our A Guide to Saskatchewan Archaeology.

 - We also have educational resource kits on archaeology for rent (free for members).
 Please refer to our Archaeokits section.